 PCLL's board of directors has adopted pitch count limits that are more restrictive than Little League Baseball's.
 The Minor B division will follow the rules set forth under "Local Rules for Minor B-Local Game Rules-Pitching."
-For the Minor A, Majors, Intermediates, and Juniors divisions, the following daily maximum pitch counts shall apply during the periods indicated:
+For the Minor B, Minor A, Majors, Intermediates, and Juniors divisions, the following daily maximum pitch counts shall apply during the periods indicated:

-Training Season Remainder of Season
+Spring Developmental and Fall Season

-Under 9 50 50
+7 & 8 50 50

 9 & 10 55 75

 11 & 12 60 85

 13 & 14 70 95